MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk2001.md

   - Remove `_ATL_MIN_CRT` from the list of preprocessor defines to allow CRT startup code to be included.
 For more information, see [General property page (Project)](../../build/reference/general-property-page-project.md).

   - If possible, remove calls to CRT functions that require CRT startup code.
 Instead, use their Win32 equivalents.
 For example, use `lstrcmp` instead of `strcmp`.
 Known functions that require CRT startup code are some of the string and floating point functions.

-## Compilation and link issues

-This error can occur:

-- When the project is missing a reference to a library (.LIB) or object (.OBJ) file.
-To fix this issue, add a reference to the required library or object file to your project.
-For more information, see [lib Files as linker input](../../build/reference/dot-lib-files-as-linker-input.md).

-- When the project has a reference to a library (.LIB) or object (.OBJ) file that in turn requires symbols from another library.
-It may happen even if you don't call functions that cause the dependency.
-To fix this issue, add a reference to the other library to your project.
-For more information, see [Understanding the classical model for linking: Taking symbols along for the ride](https://devblogs.microsoft.com/oldnewthing/20130108-00/?p=5623).

-- If you use the [/NODEFAULTLIB](../../build/reference/nodefaultlib-ignore-libraries.md) or [/Zl](../../build/reference/zl-omit-default-library-name.md) options.
-When you specify these options, libraries that contain required code aren't linked into the project unless you've explicitly included them.
-To fix this issue, explicitly include all the libraries you use on the link command line.
-If you see many missing CRT or Standard Library function names when you use these options, explicitly include the CRT and Standard Library DLLs or library files in the link.

-- If you compile using the **/clr** option.
-There may be a missing reference to `.cctor`.
-For more information on how to fix this issue, see [Initialization of mixed assemblies](../../dotnet/initialization-of-mixed-assemblies.md).

-- If you link to the release mode libraries when building a debug version of an application.
-Similarly, if you use options **/MTd** or **/MDd** or define `_DEBUG` and then link to the release libraries, you should expect many potential unresolved externals, among other problems.
-Linking a release mode build with the debug libraries also causes similar problems.
-To fix this issue, make sure you use the debug libraries in your debug builds, and retail libraries in your retail builds.

-- If your code refers to a symbol from one library version, but you link a different version of the library.
-Generally, you can't mix object files or libraries that are built for different versions of the compiler.
-The libraries that ship in one version may contain symbols that can't be found in the libraries included with other versions.
-To fix this issue, build all the object files and libraries with the same version of the compiler before linking them together.
-For more information, see [C++ binary compatibility 2015-2019](../../porting/binary-compat-2015-2017.md).

-- If library paths are out of date.
-The **Tools > Options > Projects > VC++ Directories** dialog, under the **Library files** selection, allows you to change the library search order.
-The Linker folder in the project's Property Pages dialog box may also contain paths that could be out of date.

-- When a new Windows SDK is installed (perhaps to a different location).
-The library search order must be updated to point to the new location.
-Normally, you should put the path to new SDK include and lib directories in front of the default Visual C++ location.
-Also, a project containing embedded paths may still point to old paths that are valid, but out of date.
-Update the paths for new functionality added by the new version that's installed to a different location.

-- If you build at the command line, and have created your own environment variables.
-Verify that the paths to tools, libraries, and header files go to a consistent version.
-For more information, see [Set the path and environment variables for command-line builds](../../build/setting-the-path-and-environment-variables-for-command-line-builds.md)

 ## Consistency issues